mahan/nodejs-mdp02/README.md

 # MDP02

+## IMPORTANT: This is a clone of https://bitbucket.org/RedSoftwareSystems/nodejs-mdp02/src/master/ for my personal modifications and use.

 This is the implementation of the MDP written in ES6 and relying on [bindings](https://github.com/JustinTulloss/zeromq.node) for node.js and io.js to [ZeroMQ](http://zeromq.org/)